Scenic Mississippi Regional Transit

 Scenic Mississippi Regional Transit or SMRT is a commuter bus system serving the Driftless Area of Wisconsin.
 It provides four routes which serve Crawford County, La Crosse County, Monroe County and Vernon County.
 It was recognized by Wisconsin Rural Partners as one of Wisconsin’s Top Rural Development Initiatives in 2017.

+SMRT will cease operations on December 31, 2026.

 Services

 The transit system operates four routes.
 Each route runs 3 times per day, except the yellow route, which operates 4 times per day.
 There is no service on weekends.The routes are as follows: